-The College is currently developing new policies and procedures to address these changes.
+The CRTO developed new policies and tools to address these changes.

-Furthermore the College is proposing a change to its Registration Regulation in order to ensure a competency-based approach.
+Furthermore the CRTO is proposing a change to its Registration Regulation in order to ensure a competency-based approach.
 Accordingly the program equivalency provision would be removed and as a result of changes to the PLA process, the PLA provisions would be removed.
 In their place a mechanism is proposed that will permit the CRTO to register individuals who: